 In the travel world, Filipino food isn’t as popular as it is hard to find relatively healthy and affordable meals on a limited budget.
 There are a lot of good Filipino food-but most of it will be found in someone’s home as home-cooked meals are our forte!

 Editor’s Note: Need more advice?
 Check out our complete Philippines Travel Tips page featuring all the best things to do and where to stay.

 In a nutshell, the Philippines is a great country to travel too.
 Don’t spend too long in Manila and head out to the islands as soon as you can.
 Although there still are a few fun things to do there if you are a city person.
 When traveling around the Philippines, don’t forget to interact with the locals, be willing to step out of your comfort zone, enjoy the many magical sunsets, and most of all, relish in every experience that comes your way!

-Lastly, I really hope this Philippines travel guide helps you have you have a great time in my home country.
+Lastly, I really hope this Philippines travel guide helps you have a great time in my home country.
 Safe travels, see on the road!